-The [Cue Release On/Off] option allows you to create an overlay chase with gaps in it where the fixtures will return to their previous state.
+Cue Release: allows you to create an overlay chase with gaps in it where the fixtures will return to their previous state.
 For example you could create a chase where every alternate cue sets the fixtures to white, with the in between cues being blank.
 If this option is on, the fixtures will bump to white then return to the colour set from a previous look.

-8.6.5 Renumber cues
+8.6.5 Renumber All Cues

-Option [Renumber cues] will renumber all the cues in the chase starting from 1.
+This option is only available on the softkeys, not the option screen.
+This will renumber all the cues in the chase starting from 1.